JsonBoolCompact¶

 Warning

-method simply returns a handle to these pre-existing singletons.
+You do not need to manually create these NaN-boxed singleton instances.
+They are immortal instances created during static initialization in src/handles/scalar_manager.cpp.
+The create() method simply returns a handle to these pre-existing singletons.
 Directly modifying reference counts for these singleton objects results in undefined behavior.

 Factory Methods¶